-4. Desensitize them –
+Desensitize Them –

-Relax, what is being said is if your dog gets active or always responds to your’s each and every activities whenever you move.
+Relax, what is being said is if your dog gets active or always responds to your each and every activities whenever you move.
 Trigger them with this, keep doing the activity again and again and they will surely get fed up off and stop reacting.

 Apart from physical activities, mental stimulation is also important.
 Dogs thrive on meaningful plays and games.
 If the brain works a lot or gets involved in some activity it will automatically make the body urge relaxation.
 Try training, playing tug, tricks etc.

-6. Stay command –
+Stay Command –

 The dog should be given more independence and freedom to enjoy the time with themselves and activities games at a distance.
 The more they are involved the more they will enjoy the world and there won’t be anything like killing the time.
 The process takes time.
-It’s not easy to change the behavior or some habit in one go.
+It’s not easy to change behavior or some habit in one go.
 It is always suggested to always be calm and composed with the dog.
 Try not to yell if they don’t listen to you or do wrong.
-Don’t make them habituated of treats every time they follow your command.
+Don’t make them habituated to treats every time they follow your command.
 Instead of that use vocal commands, clapping, patting their head, rubbing their back etc. always remember they are not born trained.